minhnimble/el-operation-manager-ai/README.md

 | Homepage URL | `https://yourapp.streamlit.app` |
 | Authorization callback URL | `https://yourapp.streamlit.app` |

-> Same as Slack — callbacks land on the root URL and are detected via the `state` query parameter.

 Copy the **Client ID** and **Client Secret** into `.env`.

 ---

 ## Deploying to Streamlit Cloud

-Deploy to **[Streamlit Community Cloud](https://streamlit.io/cloud)** (free) to get a permanent public HTTPS URL.
-Use that URL in your Slack and GitHub OAuth app settings — no tunneling required.

 ### 1. Push to GitHub